in

 Now viewers are raving about its latest offering – which is leaving a lasting impression on viewers.

-The Imposter is a documentary film that came out in 2012 but has recently found new life on Netflix.
+The film in question is a documentary that came out in 2012 but has recently found new life on Netflix.

 It tells the harrowing true story of a 13-year-old boy named Nicholas Barclay, who disappeared in Texas while playing football in 1994.